-The Department of Russian and Slavic Studies gives students the opportunity to study abroad and explore the world through the UA study abroad programs of Arizona in Russia and Arizona in Kazakhstan.
-The study abroad programs are administered by the UA Office of Study Abroad and Student Exchange.
+The Department of Russian and Slavic Studies gives students the opportunity to study abroad and explore the world through the UA study abroad programs.

 Arizona in Kazakhstan

 Arizona in Kazakhstan gives Russian language students a unique opportunity to learn language and experience the culture in one of the most vibrant, successful post-Soviet Russian-speaking countries.
 The key features of this program is intensive Russian OR Kazakh language (all levels are welcome!) and culture study in the beautiful and modern capital of Kazakhstan, Astana.
 During the eight-week stay in Kazakhstan, students will have weekly excursions in Astana and around the country, including: a weekend-long trip to Burabay (the Switzerland of Kazakhstan); trips to Almaty, Turkestan and Shymkent (historical cities in Central Asia with archaeological records dating to the 4th century); a visit to a GULAG camp for the wives of the “enemies of the people”; a trip to the Korgalzhyn nature reserve - the most-northern habitat of pink flamingos; and other excursions to cultural and historical places of interest.
 The program offers a non-credited practical Kazakh culture course as a bonus course for University of Arizona students.
 Program contact is Prof. Liudmila Klimanova, email@example.com.